-Back in 2013, the Women of Obstacle Racing page was created.
+Back in 2013, the Women of Obstacle Racing page was created and we found “Spartan Chicked Movement” group.
 Since then there has been a surge of female teams created across America.
 I decided to chat it up with my fellow WOR Pro-Teammate Christina HB Armstrong and go on a worldwide hunt for other female teams.
 Come to find out, only Americans are obsessed with creating female teams.
 Christina found, naked female pro teams (in a different sport, which no longer exists), and few other all-female pro teams for other sports, but none within the obstacle racing community.
 I started joining obstacle racing Facebook groups in Italy, Canada, United Kingdom, and nothing.
 At first, my desire for this blog piece was to feature women from all over the world being empowered by one another and finding strength together on the course.
 Now, I’m questioning, why are Americans obsessed with female teams?
 I asked, in the Facebook group “Italian Spartans and Mudders”, “Are there any female obstacle racing teams?”
 I had one-man state, “Never heard of it”.
 My friend Manuel stated, “We don’t have those here.
 We all run together.”

 The fact remains, we love the female teams here in America.
 We love celebrating women going out on the course and supporting one another and featuring the strong athletic female who challenges herself in ways we never thought before.
 These women should be celebrated and we will continue to do so!
 Maybe some other blogger would like to look into the cultural aspect as to why Americans love to create female teams, but that won’t be me as of now.